benbaptist/minecraft-wrapper/documentation/events.rst

     :Module: wrapper.py *(core/wrapper.py)*

     :Description:
         a timer that is called each second.
+Do not rely on these events to happen 'on-time'!
+They can be delayed based on their position the queue, as well as the total number of timer.second events being called.

     :Payload:
          None